 I always tell people to start with a carefully constructed folder structure (Read Organize your pictures in 5 easy stesp).

 Then, later see if you need to worry about adding keywords to your pictures.
-If folders are not enough then adding image keywords would give you the flexibility you want (Read When folders are not enough).Read related articles:
+If folders are not enough then adding image keywords would give you the flexibility you want (Read When folders are not enough).Start organizing now using detailed, step-by-step instructions and videos: